mwiley322/wingIt/README.md

-# Wingit - Travel App
+# WingIt - Travel App

-Wingit is a MERN stack application that lets users share their travel experiences with one another!
+WingIt is a MERN stack application that lets users share their travel experiences with one another!

 ## User Stories
 1. A user can be authorized with login and view their profile page, and can log out to no longer have that access.
 2. A user can view a city page with city information and attached posts.
 3. A user can write a post about a city to share with other users.
-4. A user can write a comment on an existing post to share with others.
-5. A user can search through cities to view that specific city page and associated posts.
+4. A user can search through cities to view that specific city page and associated posts.

 ## Technologies